Prepare for your external quality assessment

-• A self-assessment document that the internal audit team can update as your working practices evolve and change.
+• A self-assessment document that the internal audit team can update as your working practices evolve.

-• An action plan that can be used as a core part of your quality assurance and improvement programme, and in your reporting to the audit committee.
+• An action plan for your quality assurance and improvement programme and audit committee reporting.

 Documentation and desktop review

-Rather than starting from scratch, we will use existing information available through your recent assessments against internal auditing standards, reports to audit committees and quality and improvement plans.
-Through a desktop review we will collate information and start mapping this against the Global Internal Audit Standards.
+We use your existing information, including your recent assessments against internal auditing standards, audit committee reports and quality and improvement plans.
+We collate this information and map it against the Global Internal Audit Standards.

 Documenting the assessment and action plan